 Major taxes such as company and individuals' income taxes fluctuate significantly with economic activity.
 Capital gains tax is particularly volatile and is affected by both the level of gains in asset markets and the timing of when those gains are realised.
+Similarly, superannuation fund income tax is affected by investment market returns.
 Resource rent taxes may vary quite significantly, particularly with movements in commodity prices and the level of the Australian dollar.
-Revenue from carbon permit sales for the flexible price period may also vary owing to changes in the world price of carbon permits.
+Revenue from carbon permit sales related to the flexible price period may also vary owing to changes in the international price of carbon permits.

 The estimates and projections of revenue are subject to a number of general risks that can affect taxation collections.
 These general pressures include tax avoidance, court decisions, Australian Taxation Office rulings and the outcome of compliance programs.
 These pressures may result in a shift in the composition of taxation collected from the various tax bases and/or a change in the size of the tax base.

 There are also a number of fiscal risks that may affect the expense estimates and projections.
-For example, major technological advances in medicines and medical practices may lead to changes to the Medicare Benefits Schedule and the Pharmaceutical Benefits Scheme.
-Other examples of fiscal risks include emergency foreign aid and potential natural disasters.
+In particular, demand driven programs, which form the bulk of the government's payments and expenses, can fluctuate significantly with economic and social conditions.
+If changes to these conditions are not anticipated this can have major effects on payment and expense levels.
+For example, an expected increase in the number of unemployed in the population could lead to additional welfare related expenses.
+Fiscal risks also include emergency foreign aid and potential natural disasters.
 Such occurrences have in the past resulted in unexpected increases in expenses and may do so again.
-Specific fiscal risks identified for the Budget and forward estimates are detailed below.
+Specific fiscal risks to the budget and forward estimates are detailed below.

-The estimates for the Department of Defence include the cost of major overseas operations of the Australian Defence Force in Afghanistan and the Middle East and the Solomon Islands for 2012‑13.
-They also include the cost of the Timor‑Leste operation for the period July to December 2012.
-The forward estimates of expenses do not provide for extensions of currently approved operations beyond 2012‑13.
+The estimates for the Department of Defence include the cost of major overseas operations of the Australian Defence Force in Afghanistan and the Middle East, and the Solomon Islands throughout 2013‑14.
+Current estimates relate to 2013‑14 only and do not provide for extensions of currently approved operations beyond 2013‑14.
 Such funding is considered on a year‑by‑year basis and is subject to future decisions of the Government.
 This is consistent with past practice.